What are Rich Snippets and How to Get Them?

 Review and Rating rich snippets

-According to Oberlo’s research, nine out of ten customers read reviews before making a purchase.
+According to research by Customer Alliance, 91% of consumers read online reviews at least once a month.
 People seek social proof and trust online reviews nearly as much as personal recommendations.
 This makes review and rating rich snippet markups quite helpful for businesses striving to build trust and reputation.
 Whether you sell products, provide services to your local community, or promote a software application, you want to have those shiny five stars in your snippets.

 An example of review and rating rich snippet